If you are interested in biotechnology and bioengineering, this is a great place to start!

 3:30, Room 204

 The Future Business Leaders of America (FBLA) inspires and prepares students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences.
 Leadership Development, Academic Competitions, Educational Programs, and Community Service.
-Learn more in our Google Classroom, use class code: hirforw.
+For more information, email one of the advisors or officers.

 3:30 pm, Room 135

-The Future Health Professionals (HOSA) is an international student organization with a two-fold mission is 1) to promote career opportunities in the healthcare industry and 2) to enhance the delivery of quality health care to all people.
+The Future Health Professionals (HOSA) is an international student organization with a two-fold mission: 1) to promote career opportunities in the healthcare industry, and 2) to enhance the delivery of quality health care to all people.
 Learn more in our Google Classroom, use class code: 9djfrq.

 1st and 3rd Tuesdays of September-May